Codecademy/docs/content/react/concepts/hooks/terms/useState/useState.md

 ---
-Title: 'useState()'
+Title: "useState()"
-Description: 'Returns the current state of the component and its setter function'
+Description: "Returns the current state of the component and its setter function"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Components'
+  - "Components"
-  - 'React'
+  - "React"
 CatalogContent:
-  - 'react-101'
+  - "react-101"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`useState()`** hook returns the current [state](https://www.codecademy.com/resources/docs/react/state) of the [component](https://www.codecademy.com/resources/docs/react/components) and its setter function.
 State must be changed through the setter only and not be mutated directly as it may cause unexpected behavior.